ORNL/ChatHPC-ChatKokkos-SC25/README.md

 ### Software

-This repository's scripts depend on [uv](https://docs.astral.sh/uv/) to build the python virtual environment to run the software with all the correct dependencies installed.
+This repository's scripts depend on [uv](https://docs.astral.sh/uv/) to build the python virtual environment and to run the software with all the correct dependencies installed.
 A full list of the dependencies can be found in the `C1_ChatHPC_Lib/ChatHPC-app-v25.4.1/pyproject.toml` file.
 Please install uv, using the standard instructions, [installing uv](https://docs.astral.sh/uv/getting-started/installation/).
-This repostory was developed on an Ubuntu 22.04.5 LTS system and should work on any modern linux system.
+This repostory was developed on an Ubuntu 22.04.5 LTS system and should work on any modern Linux system.

 ### Hardware